Start Your Dream Daycare Business: Essential First Steps to Launching Your Daycare

 • Will you purchase an existing daycare?

-• Will you work by yourself or will you hire employees?
+• Will you work alone or hire employees?

 • What will your budget look like?